Blasileosz/BarnaNet-LedController/README.md

 - The pins controlling the LEDs are defined in the menuconfig
 - The LED update frequency in defined in the [B_ledController.h](/main/B_ledController.h) file
 - The LED controller receives commands through queues, using the address map system
+- The task saves its state to the NVS flash and loads it back when started